wolfiediscord/website/content/posts/unsupported-macs-patchers.md

 tags:
   - OS Tutorial
 ---
+**This post is outdated.
+See the [Github Gist](https://gist.github.com/wolfiediscord/d02d5d30898c8cacd6b5c1ab83af95b9) for an up to date guide.**

 Hello guys!
 This post is a guide on what macOS versions you can run on a Unsupported Mac and what patcher to use.
 If you have any issues with the patchers in this post, feel free to join [this discord server](https://discord.gg/XbbWAsE), and they will help you out.
 Anyways, enjoy the post!

 ## Mountain Lion (10.8)